How To Make Milk Kefir

 You will also need a glass jar or a Kefirko Kefir maker (available on our website) for fermenting

 3. Add the 5g of milk kefir grains.
 Cover with lid and seal tightly.
-(A tight lid produces a lightly effervescent beverage.
-To eliminate effervescence, just rest the lid on the jar rather than tightly closing the lid.)

 4. Leave on the counter out of the direct sunlight or in a cupboard (preferably at 20 to 24 degrees celsius) for 12 to 48 hours (in hot weather, if ferments faster) - taste it as you go to get a feel for what 1 day milk kefir and 2 days milk kefir tastes like.
-The longer you leave to ferment, the more tart and thick the milk kefir will be.
+The longer you leave to ferment, the more tart and more separated the milk kefir will be.